francisco-camargo/opentofu-aws-hello-world/README.md

        ```bash
        ls -la *.pem
        # Should show: -r-------- (chmod 400)

+       # Also verify the file format:
+       file ec2-key.pem
+       # Should show: "PEM RSA private key" or similar
        ```

     5. **Verify key name matches** - Check that the key name in `terraform.tfvars` matches what was created: